vontainment/v-php-app-framework/README.md

 A Simple PHP App Framework for Building Secure Apps.
 Designed to be easier than traditional MVC frameworks, because any developer who says they can jump into a random codebase built with MVC and not be lost at first is likely exaggerating.
 This framework is based on API, Actions, Views, Helpers, and Libs.

+The idea is to split the code into Core logic and functions (libs), page rendering and logic/functions (views/helpers), post/get logic/functions (api/actions).

 ### App (Contains core code)

 - actions (Directs form input)